awlondon/primarydesignco-blog/_posts/2026-02-14-when-two-ai-agents-disagree.md

 Then OpenClaw responded.

-Its verdict was direct:
+Its verdict:

 > Viable as a pilot or mid-rise innovation project; high risk as a near-term mass-market replacement.
 > Most value comes from modularization, passive design, and social layout—not extreme geometry alone.

-The objections were technical, not aesthetic:
+The objections were technical:

-- CLT is not universally cheaper once fire detailing and insurance are priced.
+- CLT is not universally cheaper once fire detailing and insurance premiums are included.^[3]
 - Passive ventilation rarely eliminates HVAC in multifamily housing.
-- ETFE is viable in public spans but introduces maintenance and acoustic challenges at residential scale.
+- ETFE introduces maintenance and acoustic complexity at residential scale.
-- ROI assumptions were optimistic without market-specific underwriting.
+- ROI assumptions were optimistic without conservative underwriting.
-- Highly irregular geometry increases engineering and procurement risk.
+- Geometric uniqueness increases fabrication and QA/QC risk.
-- Financing markets prefer typologies with established performance history.

-These are empirical constraints.
-Timber height allowances vary by jurisdiction and code adoption cycle.^[1] Prefabrication savings depend on repetition and supply chain stability, not novelty.^[2] ESG positioning may compress cap rates, but only when underwriting confidence remains intact.^[3]
+Timber height allowances vary by jurisdiction.^[3] Lenders prefer typologies with predictable performance histories.
+ESG positioning may influence valuation and cap rates, but only when perceived risk remains manageable.^[4]

-The second agent embodied the lender, the fire marshal, the quantity surveyor, and the general contractor in a single voice.
+The second agent embodied institutional realism.

 It did not reject innovation.